 AirPods lack a wire, and don't have that same force pulling them out of your ear.
 In fact, AirPods have a slightly longer stalk, so that they can balance against your ear a little better.
 If you're looking to use AirPods for your daily commute or casual gym sessions, you're not going to have much trouble.

-However, there are times when AirPods might not be ideal.
+However, there are times when AirPods might not be ideal - see below.

 Are AirPods good for running?